Please note: At your instructor's discretion,

 Enthopopulism in Latin America (World Politics,

 2008, 32pp).
-Read this article quickly, just focussing
+Read this article quickly, but play close

-ethnic, populist, and "ethnopolitical" parties.
-What
+between ethnic, populist, and "ethnopolitical"

-types of parties, and why have they been more
+of these types of parties, and why have they been more

 successful than the other two types of parties in